| | | |

 by David Auburn

-in this Pulitzer Prize and Tony Award-winning play, Catherine, the daughter of a brilliant but mentally ill mathematician, grapples with her own potential for genius and instability after her father's death. | BUY Tickets |
+In this Pulitzer Prize and Tony Award-winning play, Catherine, the daughter of a brilliant but mentally ill mathematician, grapples with her own potential for genius and instability after her father's death. | BUY Tickets |